owncloud-archive/documentation/admin_manual/configuration/server/occ_command.rst

 ::

- sudo -u www-data php /var/www/owncloud/occ ownCloud is not installed - only a limited number of commands are available ownCloud version 9.0.0
+ sudo -u www-data php occ
+ ownCloud is not installed - only a limited number of commands are available ownCloud version 10.0.8

  Usage:
   [options] command [arguments]